 - "OCR 1.0": This is based on Tesseract version 3.5 which is an open-source engine used by literally all OCR engines.

 - "OCR 2.0": This engine is based on Tesseract version 4.0 which uses a neural network architecture (LSTM) to optimize the engine.
 This architecture is considered to be the future within all types of recognition software (images, speech, video, text, etc.)

 - "ABBYY": This is based on ABBYY version 12 which is a world-leading OCR engine.

 Both "OCR 1.0" and "OCR 2.0" are working engines, but because of the different technologies, one engine might be a better fit for some applications.
 In case the OCR building blocks are not behaving as expected, one option is to try to change to the other engine.

-In case the built-in OCR engine in LEAPWORK is not matching your requirements, it is possible to change the engine to ABBYY.
+In case the built-in OCR engine in Leapwork is not matching our requirements, it is possible to change the engine to ABBYY.

 ABBYY is the world-leading OCR engine, but this requires a separate ABBYY license.
 Also, be aware that ABBYY itself requires some infrastructure work to be set up, so in most cases, the built-in engines are the best option.

 Contact our Priority Support to get started with ABBYY.